 The unique way in which your stroke has impacted your daily life is directly related to the severity of the trauma to the brain.
 Loss of vision, physical function, memory and speech impairment are just some of the different ways the event of a stroke can impact a normal life.

-Utilizing the powerful healing stem cells found in your fat tissue, Okyanos Cell Therapy offers new hope for this stroke patients by opening the door to brain repair for functional recovery.
+Utilizing the powerful healing cells found in fat tissue, adult stem cell therapy for stroke offers a new approach by opening the door to brain repair for the chance at improved function, symptoms and quality of life.

 The Basics of Stroke (Brain Attack)